cogu/c-apx/README.md

 All maintenance work for v0.2 is done on the [maintenance_0.2](https://github.com/cogu/c-apx/tree/maintenance_0.2) branch.
 Latest release is [v0.2.6](https://github.com/cogu/c-apx/releases/tag/v0.2.6).

-## v0.3.x (In development)
+## v0.3.x (Stable)

 All development work for v0.3 is done on the master branch.
-As such, the master branch should for now be considered highly experimental.
+Latest release is v0.3.0.

-### Current status of master branch (v0.3.0a)
+### Current status of master branch (v0.3.0)

-- Full support for APX v1.2 specification.
+- Full support for APX v1.2 specification (Same as c-apx v0.2).
-- APX server should have the same feature set as seen in [v0.2.6](https://github.com/cogu/c-apx/releases/tag/v0.2.6).
 - CMake build support for Linux and Windows.
 - Dynamic clients is fully supported.
 - APX-ES clients not yet supported (needs rewrite from v0.2 to v0.3).